haggen/wayjs/README.md

     var action = way.match('/hello');

-This will return either the callback or null if no matching route is found.
+This will return either the callback or `undefined` if no matching route is found.

     action(); //-> console.log('Hello, world');